-When you undergo breast reconstruction using an implant, your body forms a capsule that surrounds the implant.
-If the capsule contains muscle it can contract (called capsular contracture) causing the implant to rupture or deform your breast shape.
+When you undergo breast enlargement or reconstruction using an implant, your body forms a capsule that surrounds the implant.
+If the capsule contains muscle, it can contract (known as capsular contracture), causing the implant to rupture or alter the shape of your breast.
+Should capsular contracture occur, a capsulectomy must be done to remove this casing and restore the breast to a more natural shape.
+The texture and thickness of the capsule is different with every patient.

 What happens during a capsulectomy?